- FITS YOUR LIFESTYLE: Softcup provides 12 hours of period protection making it ideal for the busy,...

 What about the Flex Period Disc (Disposable Period Cups)?

 The Flex Menstrual Disc is a newcomer to the disposable menstrual cup world, and many people wonder how it compares to the Soft Cup.
 In reality, they are very closely related products, and are even made by the same company.
 There are, however, a few differences between the Flex Cup and the SoftCup to be aware of.
+Essentially, it’s a new brand name for the same product.

 Flex Period Cup vs. SoftCup: How to Buy Them